indygreg/PyOxidizer/docs/comparisons.rst

 ``PyOxidizer`` will almost certainly produce a smaller distribution than container-based applications.
-This is because many container-based applications contain a lot of extra content that isn't needed by the processes within.
+This is because many container-based applications contain a lot of extra content that isn't needed by the executables within.

 ``PyOxidizer`` also doesn't require a container execution environment.
 Not every user has the capability to run certain container formats.
 However,